Sustainable choices—What we need to do to leave a better planet for our kids.

 The choices we make for our children today will decide what sort of a world we leave behind for them tomorrow.
 But are we making sustainable decisions even when we choose for them?

 When a new baby comes home, we have a lot of choices to make.
-We need several baby essentials, from furniture to blankets, from swaddles to bibs, diapers, and bottles, rattles, and teethers, toys and books, there are many items that we need to raise a child.
+We need several baby essentials, from furniture to blankets, from baby swaddle wraps to bibs, baby cloth diapers, and bottles, rattles, and teethers, toys and books, there are many items that we need to raise a child.

 So how can we make sure that the choices we make are sustainable and good for the planet and their future?
 Everything from how you swaddle them to bring them home to their games and toys can be better through sustainable choices.